 Aggravation of Preexisting Condition or Disability

-If plaintiff had a physical or emotional condition that was made worse by the defendant’s wrongful conduct, you must award damages that will reasonably and fairly compensate him for the effect on that condition.
+The plaintiff is not entitled to damages for any physical or emotional condition that he had before the defendant’s conduct occurred.
+If the plaintiff had a physical or emotional condition that was made worse by the defendant’s wrongful conduct, you must award damages that will reasonably and fairly compensate him for the effect on that condition.

 You must decide the full amount of money that will reasonably and fairly compensate the plaintiff for all damages caused by the wrongful conduct of the defendant, even if the plaintiff was more susceptible to injury than a normally healthy person would have been, and even if a normally healthy person would not have suffered similar injury.